Getting Started with SfLinearGauge

 sfLinearGauge.MainScale = linearScale;

-SymbolPointer is a shape that can be placed to mark the pointer value in gauge.
+SymbolPointer is a shape that can be placed to mark the pointer value in the gauge.
+Add the pointer to the linearScale created earlier.

 <gauge:LinearScale.Pointers>